Quick facts about forming a New Mexico LLC

 New Mexico law defines an operating agreement as “a written agreement providing for the conduct of the business and affairs of a limited liability company.”
 It establishes important issues like how members or managers make decisions for the company, how members may receive their shares of business profits, and how to resolve disputes between members or managers.
 Operating agreements are particularly helpful for LLCs with multiple members, but even single-member LLCs can benefit from having a written set of rules and guidelines for running the company.

-An operating agreement is not a legal requirement in New Mexico the way that designating a registered agent is required.
+A New Mexico operating agreement is not a legal requirement in the state the way that designating a registered agent is required.
 That said, having one is a very good idea for most LLCs.
 An operating agreement can set clear expectations for the LLCs members.
 It can memorialize the members’ intentions regarding issues like the apportionment of profits and losses, and help you avoid disputes further down the road.
 It can also help preserve the members’ liability protections by setting clear boundaries for actions taken on behalf of the company.

 Step 5: Apply for an EIN